Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

 Outputs will match those contained in the `/Outputs/` folder.
 If any issues or script errors arise, please feel free to contact the author, **Awale Abdi**.

+If you want to replicate my nMonte runs exactly:

+- Use the source and target files corresponding to each output (numbering matches—e.g., 2 & 3 or 8).

+- Rename them to source and target.

+- Place them in your working directory alongside my nMonte.R file.

+- Run nMonte using the code from the 1_Script located in the /R Scripts/ directory.

+Note:

+My edited nMonte version can be slow unless you have a very powerful machine.
+For most users, Vahaduo is faster and more convenient.
+I mainly created this version for fun and to stretch my R coding skills.

 ## Contact

 📌 Email: Awaleiabdi@outlook.com